simonjwright/analytical-engine/README.md

 ## Programming Cards

 The design here is as in the [Fourmilab Java implementation][].
-To date only the card types up to and including Comment Cards have been implemented.
+To date only the card types below have been implemented:

+  * Number Cards
+  * Operation Cards
+  * Variable Cards
+  * Stepping Up and Down Cards
+  * Combinatorial Cards
+  * Action Cards
+  * Comment Cards

+These card types have not been implemented (yet):

+  * Curve Drawing Cards
+  * Attendant Request Cards (but Calculation Trace Cards _are_ in)
+    * Advancing and Backing Block Cards
+    * Card Library Inclusion Requests
+    * Decimal Place Expansion Cards
+    * Numeric Output Format Cards
+    * Output Annotation Cards

 As a minor change, lower case can be used: `n001 42` is acceptable (it stores 42 into column 1).